Interview with Amanda Reyes, Author and Film Historian

 Women of the TV movie is actually a really important topic.
 The most sought-after TV demographic is women aged eighteen to forty-nine.
 Television in general tries to placate those viewers.
 The TV movie actively targeted female viewers by making movies that had topics important to them.
 Second wave feminism is a thread that comes through in so many of those movies, especially in the '70s.
 In the presentation that I'm giving, I get to talk a lot about the coded language in TV movies, along with actresses and the way they spoke to a female spectatorship.
 These movies were different than theatrical releases because they were actually made for women.
 Lifetime kind of stole that concept later and executed it in a more overt way.

-"Death of a Cheerleader" is Lifetime at its most iconic.
+"Death of a Cheerleader" is Lifetime at its peak.

 I feel you're opening doors for me because the made for TV movie genre is something I've only started dabbling in through your book and podcast.
 It's interesting that there's such a focus on female audiences outside of Lifetime.
 Can you tell me about some of the women who were involved, either behind the scenes or in front of the camera?

 A lot of actors and actresses took this approach.
 Barbara Eden, who I think is kind of underrated, did it in a really great way.
-Everybody kind of recognizes Montgomery because of "The Legend of Lizzie Bordon."
-While Barbara Eden had some classics like "The Stranger Within" (1971), I don't think her talent is as recognized because she did a lot of genres -- comedy, horror, drama.
+Everybody kind of recognizes Montgomery because of "The Legend of Lizzie Borden."
+While Barbara Eden had some classics like "The Stranger Within" (Philips, 1971), I don't think her talent is as recognized because she did a lot of genres – comedy, horror, drama.
 She's really adept at it all.
 Robert Reed is an actor who did something similar.
 He was my favorite of those people, known to so many of us as Mr. Brady.

 Another good example is someone like Valerie Harper, aka Rhoda [from "The Mary Tyler Moore Show"].
 Her TV movies really ran the gamut of drama and comedy.
-She did a slasher movie called "People Across the Lake" (1988).
-She did "Night Terror" (1977), which is one of the best TV movies I've ever seen.
+She did a slasher movie called "People Across the Lake" (Seidelman, 1988).
+She did "Night Terror" (Swackhamer, 1977), which is one of the best TV movies I've ever seen.
 She was able to distinguish herself as someone separate from Rhoda.
 Of course, she also plays the mom in "Death of a Cheerleader," which is a pretty serious role.
-The made of TV movie is a really great venue for women.
+The made for TV movie is a really great venue for women.

 Harper is incredible in "Night Terror," which is available for streaming on Amazon.